-We currently purchase many products and materials from single sources or a limited number of sources.
+We currently purchase many products and materials from sole or single sources.
 Some of the products that we purchase from these sources are proprietary, and, therefore, cannot be readily or easily replaced by alternative sources.
-These products include our VetAutoreadTM hematology, VetLyte[®] electrolyte, IDEXX VetLab[®] UATM urinalysis, VetTest[®] chemistry, and Coag DxTM blood coagulation analyzers and related consumables and accessories; image capture plates used in our digital radiography systems; and certain components and raw materials used in our SNAP[®] rapid assay devices, water testing products and LaserCyte[®] hematology analyzers.
+These products include our VetAutoreadTM hematology, VetLyte® electrolyte, IDEXX VetLab® UATM urinalysis, VetTest® chemistry, and Coag DxTM blood coagulation analyzers and related consumables and accessories; image capture plates used in our digital radiography systems; and certain components and raw materials used in our SNAP® rapid assay devices, water testing products and LaserCyte® hematology analyzers.
+To mitigate risks associated with sole and single source suppliers we generally enter into long-term contracts that ensure an uninterrupted supply of products at predictable prices.
+However, there can be no assurance that suppliers will not experience disruptions in their ability to supply products under our contracts, or that suppliers will always fulfill their obligations under these contracts.
+In addition, in some cases we purchase sole and single source products or components under short-term contracts or purchase orders.
+In these cases we are more susceptible to unanticipated cost increases or changes in other terms of supply and to the risk that a supplier will not fulfill our requirements for products.
 If we are unable to obtain adequate quantities of these products in the future, we could face cost increases or reductions, delays or discontinuations in product shipments, which could result in our inability to supply the market, which would have a material adverse effect on our results of operations.